React vs React Native – Key Difference, Advantages, and Disadvantages

 - Requires a lot of native workarounds: If specific functionality is not found in React Native, then developers have two options: Either write the native modules in Swift/Objective-C and Java or ask any native developer to write a new one.
 In a word, React Native increases overheads on both expenses and time.

 - License & Patenting Issues: License and Patenting Issues also persists, and since Facebook controls React Native, the issue isn’t solving anytime soon.
 Now, React Native has received Version 2, Additional Grant of Patent Rights from Facebook along with a BSD-style license.
-But in 2017, Facebook updated the Open Source Licensing and Patent for React Native, as well as Reactjs and other open-source projects.
+But in 2017, Facebook updated the Open Source Licensing and Patent for React Native, as well as React and other open-source projects.
 As per this new update, in case any developer uses these open source platforms for any purpose which Facebook doesn’t like or violates the patent, then Facebook has a right to stop that developer from using that open-source platform.
-This has impacted both Reactjs and React Native developers, as their apps developed on these platforms can be actually stopped from operating, at any time.
+This has impacted both React and React Native developers, as their apps developed on these platforms can be actually stopped from operating, at any time.

 Which is better React or React native?

-Every technology or framework in the developer universe has some limitations, and so does Reactjs and React Native.
+Every technology or framework in the developer universe has some limitations, and so does React and React Native.
 This is why, it is advisable to map the pros and cons of both of these technologies, and then make an informed decision based on the priorities and expected outcome.